 A call to our crisis line begins with an assessment to determine how the WellHouse can best help.
-This process is facilitated by our Rescue Coordinator through the services of our dedicated Rescue Team.
+This process is facilitated by our Rescue Supervisor who coordinates the next best step for the victim to include transportation and pick-up.
 This marks an important first step towards freedom.

 the immediate shelter (TIS)